tristan-rendfrey/UltimateBeatdown/README.md

 battler.py runs combat simulations, simulateCombat provides general simulation framework.

-This is in an extremely early and raw phase, I expect errors and imbalancing abound.
+This is in an extremely early phase.

+0.2
+- Adjusted character stats for balance
+- Adjusted combat calculation for stat balance